 A novel approach to target inflammatory diseases

-Dr Jean-Jacques Garaud is a medical doctor with over 25 years of experience in pharmaceutical research and development in the United States and Europe.
-He began his industry career as a Clinical Research Physician, and went on to hold positions of increasing seniority at Rhone-Poulenc Rorer and Schering-Plough, where he became Executive Vice President of Worldwide Clinical Research.
+Dr. Jean-Jacques Garaud is a medical doctor with over 35 years of global experience in pharmaceutical research and development in the United States and Europe.
+He began his industry career as a Clinical Research Physician and went on to hold positions of increasing seniority at Rhone-Poulenc Rorer and Schering-Plough, where he became Executive Vice President of Worldwide Clinical Research.
 He subsequently held a number of positions within Novartis, including Global Head of Clinical Research and Development.
-On moving to F Hoffmann-La Roche, Jean-Jacques became Global Head of Pharmaceutical Development and Chief Medical Officer, and most recently led Roche Pharma Research and Early Development.
+On moving to F Hoffmann-La Roche, Jean-Jacques became Global Head of Pharmaceutical Development and Chief Medical Officer, and most recently led Roche Pharma Research and Early Development until 2012.
+He became the CEO and co-founder of Inotrem in 2013.
 During his career he led the development and subsequent approval of many pharmaceutical products.
 Prior to his time in the pharmaceutical industry, Jean-Jacques practiced medicine at the Claude Bernard Hospital in Paris (Infectious Diseases and Intensive Care Medicine) after gaining his medical degree at the University of Paris.

 Mr. Moeller has strong experience in the valuation of early stage and start-up companies in the life science sector and large multinational organizations.
 Until 2003 he worked as Chief Financial Officer at NMT New Medical Technologies focusing on private equity investments in biopharmaceutical and biotechnological companies.
 He was financial advisor in several private biotechnology investments of NMT and responsible for financial aspects of the portfolio companies of NMT.
 Before joining NMT, he worked from 1992-2001 as a Senior Manager at PricewaterhouseCoopers in Switzerland and the United States gaining vast experience in early stage and start-up companies in the life science sector as well as large multinational organizations.
 Mr. Moeller has a degree as Swiss certified public accountant in 1996 as well as a master degree in economics and business administration from the University of Basel in 1991.